LibrariesHacked/helibtech/core-library-systems/index.md

 ---
 # Core library systems

 This section covers the key different aspects of library resource **management** systems.
-It does not cover discovery solutions.
-These are covered in more detail under the dedicated section on [discovery & content.](https://helibtech.netlify.app/discovery-and-content/)
+It does not cover discovery solutions which are covered in more detail under the dedicated section on [discovery & content.](https://helibtech.netlify.app/discovery-and-content/)

 ### What are library management systems?